MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-copilot-features.md

 ## Enable summarization of cases and conversations

-Copilot generated case and conversation summaries enhances agent collaboration and productivity as follows:
+Copilot generated case and conversation summaries enhance agent collaboration and productivity as follows:

 - Case summaries help agents understand the context of a case, enabling them to resolve customer issues efficiently.
-Agents get a concise summary of the case with key information such as the case title, customer, case subject, product, priority, case type, and case description.
+Agents get a concise summary of the case with the case title, customer, case subject, product, priority, case type, and case description.
 - Conversation summaries enable agents to collaborate effectively with other agents and contacts, by enabling agents to easily recap an ongoing chat or a transcribed voice conversation.

 > [!IMPORTANT]